MahmouddSalama/miniTextEditor/README.md

 * Create new file
 * Open exist file
 * Save & delete file
-* Add Line in special index
+* Add & Remove Line in special index
-* Remove line
 * Search about line and word
 #
-In this project using the vector (  we build it )
+In this project using the ArrList Data structure